 CUDA with CMake

 CMake does not configure CUDA correctly on Blue Waters.
 To fix this problem, add

 -DCUDA_HOST_COMPILER=$(which CC) to your CMake options.

-Cray libsci_acc BLAS, LAPACK, and ScaLAPACK routines are provided to improve performance by generating and running automatically-tuned accelerator kernels on the XK nodes when appropriate.
-To use it with PrgEnv-cray or PrgEnv-gnu, just add the module:
+Through Cray libsci_acc, BLAS, LAPACK, and ScaLAPACK routines are provided to improve performance by generating and running automatically-tuned accelerator kernels on the XK nodes when appropriate.
+Use it with PrgEnv-cray or PrgEnv-gnu, by adding the module:

 module load craype-accel-nvidia35 # <-- automatically includes libsci_acc

 aprun -cc none -n <numranks> ... # Cray recommends allowing threads to migrate within a node when using libsci_acc

 See also: "man intro_libsci_acc" .